aporb/whisperlite/docs/ARCHITECTURE.md

 -   **`transcriber.py`**: A focused module that contains the logic for loading the `whisper.cpp` model and running inference on audio data.
 -   **`transcript_buffer.py`**: A thread-safe buffer that accumulates transcribed text segments.
 This is crucial for maintaining the full context of the conversation.
 -   **`output_writer.py`**: Handles the formatting and saving of the final transcript to a `.txt` file, ensuring the correct filename and directory.
--   **`main.py`**: Serves as the entry point for the Python side, responsible for parsing commands from the Rust bridge and orchestrating the transcription pipeline.
+-   **`main.py`**: Serves as the entry point for the Python side, responsible for parsing command-line arguments (e.g., `--model`) and orchestrating the transcription pipeline.

 ### 3. Tauri Frontend (`ui/`)